 I came across “attachment theory” which helped me understand that I’m an “avoidant type”, which is someone who seeks to maintain their independence and has trouble getting close to people.

-Just a few weeks ago Manson published an article explaining the same exact reasons why relationships are successful.
+Just a few weeks ago Mark Manson, one of my favorite authors in the self-development space, published an article explaining the same exact reasons why relationships are successful.

-Seeing as this is the one area of my life where I consider myself far from successful, I wanted to find out more.
+Seeing as the domain of relationships is one area in my life where I consider myself far from successful, I wanted to find out more.

 To find out the key factors of a successful relationship, Manson asked his email subscribers to respond if they had been in a happy relationship for 10+ years.
 Almost 1,500 people responded.